LimHaksu/rainbow-elements/README.md

 | run()   | `none`    | execute paint() and subscribe paint() method to the mutation observer |
 | stop()  | `none`    | execute clear() and unsubscribe paint() method               |

-It is enough to call the run() or stop() function once, other pages are automatically painted in rainbow colors.
+If you use this library in SPA, It is enough to call the run() or stop() method once in root file.
+Elements in all pages are automatically painted in rainbow colors.

 run() and stop() methods use the [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver). you need to check out the [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver#browser_compatibility).